 Pregnancy brings with it the unpleasant side-effect of vaginal discharge.
-There is an increase in the level of estrogen because of which the production of mucous increases resulting into leukorrhea.
-It is quite similar to the one you may experience during periods however its presence may vary.
+There is an increase in the level of estrogen because of which the production of mucus increases, resulting in leukorrhea.
+It is quite similar to the one you may experience during periods, but its presence may vary.
 Moreover, it may even be present throughout the duration of pregnancy as it protects the birth canal from any infections and maintains healthy bacteria in the region.

 - Symptoms: No increased discharge in the first trimester, but starts increasing from the second trimester and continues till the pregnancy is close to labour.

-- Is it normal?: It is normal to have an increased amount of vaginal discharge when pregnant
+- Is it normal?: It is normal to experience an increased amount of vaginal discharge when pregnant.

 - How to deal with it: Maintain hygiene and keep the vaginal area dry.
 Speak to your doctor for the best solution, and do not self-medicate.

 3. Yeast Infection

-A yeast infection can be nasty, but thankfully, easy to identify.
+A yeast infection can be nasty, but thankfully, it is easy to identify.
 It is a fungal infection which quite commonly occurs in the vaginal region, indicating the increase of yeast cells in the vagina that disrupts the pH balance and causes discomfort.

 - Symptoms: The vaginal discharge is white or yellowish, and might resemble cottage cheese.
-It might also have a nasty smell, and make the area super itchy.
+It might also have a nasty smell and make the area super itchy.

 - Is it normal?: It is common, but not normal.

 - How to deal with it: Air out your vagina and try to keep it dry.
-Cut down sugar and speak to your doctor who might recommend some medication, oral or topical
+Cut down your sugar intake and speak to your doctor who might recommend some medication, either oral or topical.

 4. Allergic Reaction

 They’re more common than you think!
 This could happen due to a fabric or soap allergy.

 - Symptoms: The vagina might become itchy accompanied by a burning sensation.
 The area might become swollen or red, with a thick discharge combined with a foul smell.

 - Is it normal?: Not normal, but it is important to identify the cause.